mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 setTimeout(callback, time);
 ```

-The problem starts to show when we want to execute many asyncronous actions in sequence.
+The problem starts to show when we want to execute many asynchronous actions in sequence.
 For instance, if we want to print a messages in sequence separated by specified intervals, we could use multiple nested `setTimeout` calls:

 ```javascript
 setTimeout(() => {